hi-ashleyj/ascii-tree-simulator-legj9/readme.md

 ## It's not polished
 I am aware.
 This is infact the point of the jam.
 This is a low effort testing scene, made in three ours with my single braincell in my pocket.

+## Maintainence?
+Nope!
+That's it.
+I'm going to be archiving and leaving this game alone forever.
+That's why it's got "archive" at the top.

 ## Is there an itch.io link?
 [It only took like a year, but there is now](https://hi-ashleyj.itch.io/legj9-ascii-tree-simulator)